ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 This issue may arise even if the linear algebra library never needs to deduce the return type of an expression.
 For example, C++ does not define `operator*` for `complex<float>` and `double`.
-It's pretty easy to get a `double`; consider harmless-looking literal constants like 1.0.
+It's pretty easy to get a `double` without meaning to; consider harmless-looking literal constants like 1.0.
 Implementers of mixed-precision libraries also need to watch out for bugs that silently reduce precision.
 See e.g., [this issue in a library to which we contribute](https://github.com/kokkos/kokkos-kernels/issues/101).
 Internal expressions in implementations may need to deduce extended-precision types for intermediate values.
 For example, a